Rockledge, Florida: History

 Levitt Park and Woodsmere were built atop a gladiola farm and an orange grove.
 The huge Australian Pine trees at the southernmost points of Fiske Boulevard are all that remain of the grove's windbreaks.
 The subdivision of Silver Pines, while part of unincorporated Brevard County outside the city limit, was also built during this period and is identified by citizens as a part of the city.

 Geography

 According to the United States Census Bureau, the city has a total area of 34.8 km2, of which 30.9 km2 is land and 3.8 km2 (11.03%) is water.

 It is bounded on the north by Cocoa, on the west by the St. Johns River and scrubland, to the south by Viera (unincorporated) and Melbourne, and to the east by the Indian River Lagoon and Merritt Island (unincorporated) on the opposite shore.

 Climate

 Rockledge has a humid subtropical climate, Köppen climate classification Cfa.
 The area's warm and humid climate is caused primarily by its proximity to the Gulf Stream, which flows off the east coast of Florida.
 There are two major seasons which characterize the area.
-One is hot and rainy, lasting from June until late September.
-The other is the dry season, October through May, brings more moderate temperatures and less frequent rainfall.
+The warm season is hot and rainy lasting from June until late September.
+The cool season the dry season, October through May, brings more moderate temperatures and less frequent rainfall.